Wisteria

 Providing aesthetic charm, supporting pollinators, and adding sweet fragrance to outdoor spaces, Wisteria is a breathtaking flowering vine that’s perfect for arbors, pergolas, and trellises.
 Belonging to the legume family, Fabaceae, Wisteria is known for its cascading clusters of stunning flowers in blues, whites, and purples.

-Blooming in late spring or early summer, Wisteria is covered with weeping pendulous clusters of fragrant flowers.
-They bloom in long flowing clusters of blue, white, or purple that measure 8 to 12 inches.
-When in full bloom, it’s a spectacular showstopper.
-Wisteria is a fast-growing vine that reaches a height of 15 to 25 ft when mature.
-Once the flowers are done blooming, the plant develops brown, fuzzy seed pods that add another element of interest as the plant moves into late summer and fall.
+Blooming in late spring or early summer, Wisteria is covered with weeping, pendulous clusters of fragrant flowers.
+Wisteria is a fast-growing vine that reaches a height of 15'-25' ft when mature.
+Once flowers fade brown, fuzzy seed pods develop and add another element of interest as the plant moves into late summer and fall.
 With proper care Wisteria can live for over a hundred years providing a lifetime of breathtaking beauty.
 At Tonkadale, a couple of our favorite varieties are ‘Blue Moon’ and ‘Summer Cascade’.

 Happy planting.
 See you at Tonkadale.